Chapter 3.08

 (B) The Procurement Officer shall review the merits and timeliness of the protest and issue a written decision to the respondent within seven calendar days of receipt of the protest.

 (C) The respondent may appeal the decision of the Procurement Officer to the Director of Finance by filing a letter of appeal within 10 calendar days from the date of the Procurement Officer’s decision.
-The letter must be addressed to the Director of Finance and set forth the information required in subsection (A) of this section.
+The letter must be addressed to the Director of Finance and set forth the information required in Subsection (A) of this Section.
 A letter of appeal not conforming to these procedures shall be rejected as invalid.

 (D) The Director of Finance shall review the merits and timeliness of the letter of appeal and shall issue a written decision to the respondent within 14 calendar days of receipt of the letter of appeal.
 The decision of the Director of Finance is final.
 However, the decision is reviewable under the California Code of Civil Procedure Section 1094.5 et seq.
 The time in which judicial review of the decision must be sought shall be governed by California Code of Civil Procedure Section 1094.6, or as such section may be amended from time to time.
 (Ord.
+1645 § 6, 2024; Ord.
 1599 § 1 (Exh.
 A), 2022)

 3.08.140 Exceptions to competitive procurement requirements.

 (A) Specified Professional Services.
-The procurement of services from specified professional classifications, without regard to the dollar amount of the contract, is exempt from the competitive process, but shall be selected based on qualifications.
-Such services include, but are not limited to, financial services, actuaries, psychologists, medical doctors, entertainers and performers, specialty services required for parks and recreation programs, claims consultants, insurance brokers, attorneys-at-law, and consultants and experts used during the ongoing course of litigation in which the City, successor agency of Redevelopment Agency, Housing Authority, or any of the boards, commissions, officers or employees are involved.
+The procurement of services from specified professional classifications, without regard to the dollar amount of the contract, is exempt from the competitive process but shall be selected based on qualifications.
+Such services include, but are not limited to, financial services, actuaries, psychologists, medical doctors, entertainers and performers, specialty services required for parks and recreation programs, claims consultants, insurance brokers, attorneys-at-law, and consultants and experts used during the ongoing course of litigation in which the City, Successor Agency of Redevelopment Agency, Housing Authority, or any of the boards, commissions, officers or employees are involved.
 The Director of Finance shall have the authority to approve similar professional classifications exempt from competitive procurement requirements.

 (B) Sole Source.
-Where the Director of Finance determines that the materials or services are unique and available only from one source, so that the quotation procedure required by this section would be meaningless, or where it would be undesirable or impossible for the City to solicit bids for a particular work, a contract may be let to a sole source.
+Where the Director of Finance determines that the materials or services are unique and available only from one source, so that the quotation procedure required by this Section would be meaningless, or where it would be undesirable or impossible for the City to solicit bids for a particular work, a contract may be let to a sole source.
 Sole source procurements may include proprietary items sold directly from the manufacturer, items that have only one distributor authorized to sell in this area, or a specified product that the Director of Finance determines to be the only product that is acceptable.
 The basis upon which this determination is made shall be supported by written documentation signed by the requesting department head and provided to the Director of Finance.
-No sole source purchases may be made where to do so would show favoritism, improvidence, extravagance, fraud or corruption, or result in the waste of public funds, but may be used only to obtain the best economic result for the public.
+No sole source purchases may be made where to do so would show favoritism, improvidence, extravagance, fraud, or corruption or result in the waste of public funds, but may be used only to obtain the best economic result for the public.

 (C) City’s Best Interest.
-Except where competitive bidding is required by Federal law or by reason of the source of funding for the project, goods, materials, equipment, supplies and services may be procured by negotiated contract and without competition, when the Director of Finance determines that, due to the nature of the supplies or equipment, bidding is not likely to serve the best interests of the City or to result in the lowest price.
+Except where competitive bidding is required by Federal law or by reason of the source of funding for the project, goods, materials, equipment, supplies, and services may be procured by negotiated contract and without competition when the Director of Finance determines that, due to the nature of the supplies or equipment, bidding is not likely to serve the best interests of the City or to result in the lowest price.

 (D) Cooperative Purchasing.
 The Central Purchasing Office may participate in, sponsor, conduct, or administer cooperative purchasing with other public agencies and with nonprofit groups or organizations established by public entities for the purpose of cooperative purchasing; provided, that competitive purchasing procedures similar to those required in the City of Palmdale are employed.
 Such participation may also consist of the following:

-(1) Purchasing goods, materials, equipment, supplies or services through contracts or bid award lists of others; provided, that competitive purchasing procedures similar to those required in the City were employed to create such contracts or bid award lists.
+(1) Purchasing goods, materials, equipment, supplies, or services through contracts or bid award lists of others; provided, that competitive purchasing procedures similar to those required in the City were employed to create such contracts or bid award lists.

 (2) Purchasing supplies and equipment through Federal programs when authorized by City Council.